aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/aes-encryption-settings/_index.md

 - type: FAQPage
   questions:
   - question: Where can I find the Aspose.Zip for .NET documentation?
-    answer: The documentation is available [here](https://reference.aspose.com/zip/net/).
+    answer: 'The documentation is available [here](https://reference.aspose.com/zip/net/).'
   - question: How do I download Aspose.Zip for .NET?
-    answer: You can download it [here](https://releases.aspose.com/zip/net/).
+    answer: 'You can download it [here](https://releases.aspose.com/zip/net/).'
   - question: Where can I purchase Aspose.Zip for .NET?
-    answer: You can buy it [here](https://purchase.aspose.com/buy).
+    answer: 'You can buy it [here](https://purchase.aspose.com/buy).'
   - question: Is there a free trial available?
-    answer: Yes, you can get a free trial [here](https://releases.aspose.com/).
+    answer: 'Yes, you can get a free trial [here](https://releases.aspose.com/).'
   - question: Can I get temporary licenses for testing?
-    answer: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+    answer: 'Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).'
 ---

 {{< blocks/products/pf/main-wrap-class >}}